-The Document may be consulted on the Company's website (www.gensight-biologics.com) and on the AMF's website (www. amf-france.org).
+The Document may be consulted on the Company's website (www.gensight-biologics.com).

-Unless otherwise indicated the selected financial information and comments on the consolidated financial statements presented in this Document have been prepared on the basis of the consolidated financial statements prepared in accordance with IFRS as adopted by the European Union.
+Unless otherwise indicated the selected financial information and comments on the consolidated financial statements presented in this Universal Registration Document have been prepared on the basis of the consolidated financial statements prepared in accordance with IFRS as adopted by the European Union.

-A glossary defining some of the terms used herein is appended to this Document.
+A glossary defining some of the terms used herein is appended to this Universal Registration Document.